 You will need a deep (9 by 5-inch) loaf tin for this recipe.
 Butter it really well and then line it with baking parchment.
 I like to leave an overhang of paper so that, when I am ready to take the baked loaf out of the pan, I can just lift it out onto a wire rack to cool without much problem.

 For this cheesy apple breakfast bread, sweet chunks of apple are sautéed in a bit of butter until soft and then sprinkled with aromatic cinnamon.
-I don’t know about you, but the smell of cinnamon to me always smells like “Home Sweet Home.”
+I don’t know about you, but the smell of cinnamon to me always smells like “Home Sweet Home” and winter.
 If the smell of that doesn’t get the “sleepy heads” stirring, I don’t know what will!
+For warmer, summery months, you can always make strawberry bread instead!

 You will want to measure all of the dry ingredients, both flours, the wheat bran, the soda, and the baking powder together in a large bowl.
 Mix everything well together so that everything is evenly distributed.